 Under the FIT programme, qualified renewable power plants are granted a 20-year entitlement.
-FITeligible power plants are guaranteed to receive a specified tariff that escalates on an annual basis.
-Initial pricing and settlement is done through the Wholesale Electricity Spot Market ("WESM") operated by the Independent Electricity Market Operator of the Philippines ("IEMOP") where FIT plants would sell to the electricity market at the prevailing spot market rate.
-The difference between the guaranteed tariff and the spot market rate is referred to as the "FIT Differential" and this portion of the FIT plants' revenues are collected from the Philippine Government's transmission asset owner, the National Transmission Corporation ("Transco") through the FIT Allowance ("FIT-All") Fund.
-The Philippine Energy Regulatory Commission, on an annual basis, sets the FIT Allowance Rate ("FIT-All Rate") that will be collected from end-consumers' electricity bills through all of the country's distribution utilities ("DUs") and electric cooperatives ("ECs").
+FIT-eligible power plants are guaranteed to receive a specified tariff that escalates on an annual basis.
+Initial pricing and settlement is done through the WESM operated by the IEMOP where FIT plants would sell to the electricity market at the prevailing spot market rate.

+The difference between the guaranteed tariff and the spot market rate is referred to as the "FIT Differential" and this portion of the FIT plants' revenues are collected from the Philippine Government's transmission asset owner, the TransCo through the FIT-All Fund.
+The ERC, on an annual basis, sets the FIT Allowance Rate ("FIT-All Rate that will be collected from end-consumers' electricity bills through all of the country's DUs and ECs.